thenumbernine/langfix-lua/README.md

 - Maybe some shorthand for ctype array/ptr construction based on the type? i.e. `char` is equivalent to `ffi.typeof'char'` and char:ptr() makes `'char*'` type, and `char:ar(10)` makes `char[10]` type.
 	In pure Lua this would mean changing the ctype metatable, which LuaJIT goes way out of their way to mess with (having metatable() return strings, so you have to use debug.metatable() .... why?!?!?!)
 - Better coroutine iteration for ranges, something more like luafun, or just make this whole thing compatible with luafun.
-- Think of a new extension to use?
+- Think of a new file extension to use?
+- How about a legit ternary operator: `a ? b : c` but safe for boolean types?
 - How about ++ etc operators?
 But for the latter I'd have to change the single-line comments `--` ...  maybe go as far as Python did and just do `+=` 's ?